symfony/symfony-docs/controller.rst

 ``createNotFoundException()`` utility which is used to return a page not found response.

-In other articles, you'll learn how to use specific services from inside your controller that will help you persist and fetch objects from a database, process form submissions, handle caching and more.
+In other articles, you will learn how to use specific services from inside your controller that will help you persist and fetch objects from a database, process form submissions, handle caching and more.